 This is by no means perfect, and indeed in many applications it is horribly bad.
-But in most cases it is good enough.

 When implementing it one meets a practical problem.
-Since the modulus factor m is almost $2^{31}$ , the values returned by the generator can also be close to $2^{31}$ .
+Since the modulus factor m is almost 2^{31} , the values returned by the generator can also be close to 2^{31} .
 This means that on a computer one needs at least 31 bits to describe them.
-Then if we look at the product aI, one sees that the values can easily exceed $2^{32}$ .
+Then if we look at the product aI, one sees that the values can easily exceed 2^{32} .

 Why is this a problem?
-Because most compilers to date can only handle integers with sizes up to 32 bits.
+Because many compilers to date can only handle integers with sizes up to 32 bits.

 For instance on most 32-bit computers (including Pentiums) the sizes of the C integer variables are 16 bits (data type short) or 32 bits (data type int and long).

 So doing the product above directly is not even possible on all machines.